BIGJRA/BIGJRA.github.io/reborn.md

     - Energy Ball
     - Sleep Powder

 A bunch of illegal Celebi on the most broken field in the game.
 Joy.
 Plus, the first Celebi in particular is extremely annoying, with speedy Spore and moves to boost and grow the field.
 That said, you still are facing six Pokemon with the exact same weaknesses, including a double weakness to Bug.
-A Chesto Berry to deal with Spore, a speed boosting move, and a strong Bug-type move like TM X-Scissor are pretty much all you'll need!
+A Chesto Berry to deal with Spore, a speed boosting move, and a strong Bug type move like TM X-Scissor are pretty much all you'll need!

 Talk to Celebi to jump into the future.